 At every level, no matter what your long-term goal is, you should focus on accuracy on the questions you attempt.
 Otherwise, you miss the easy ones in a rush to tackle the harder ones.

 Eventually, if you remain vigilant about your accuracy, you’ll have an experience like the one I shared at the top of this email.
 You’ll score higher than you’ve ever scored before, and you’ll do it without breaking a sweat.
 When you do, feel free to celebrate.
 It won’t have been “an easy test”—you’ll just have realized how easy they all are.

 Thank you for your feedback on these LSAT lessons.
-My email address is firstname.lastname@example.org—I’d love to hear your thoughts.
-Oh, and for the next four weeks, I’m holding a free April 2021 LSAT-Flex study group on Zoom.
+My email address is email@example.com—I’d love to hear your thoughts.
+Oh, and I’m holding a free LSAT study group on Zoom.
 All you need is a Demon Free (or paid) account.
 I hope you’ll join me and help spread the word.

 Next week, I’ll write about mastering the LSAT in just one hour per day.